 Bar and Court Admissions

-In these and similar matters, Andy brings significant niche experience and a deft touch to protect his clients when their businesses, brands, and relationships require nuanced defense.
-Andy approaches each case with distinctive intellectual rigor, and he has a record of entering cases and uncovering game-changing facts.
+Andy also assists sophisticated clients with investigations and in complex commercial disputes involving breach of contract, franchising, and class action claims.
+In these and similar matters, Andy brings significant niche experience and a deft touch to protect his clients when their businesses, brands, and relationships require nuanced representation.

 After 27 years in the U.S. Army on active duty and as a reservist, Andy retired as a Colonel.
 Over the course his career, he served as an officer in the Field Artillery, Civil Affairs, and the Judge Advocate General’s Corps.
 As a JAG officer, he served as trial counsel, defense counsel, and military judge.
 He has twice deployed to combat zones.
 In 2004-2005, Andy served in Iraq, trying cases as the Senior Defense Counsel of Northern Iraq.
 In 2012, Andy served as the Army judge presiding over courts-martials in Afghanistan and Kuwait.
 In his six-year tenure as a military judge, he presided over cases in 11 states, Germany, and Southeast Asia.
 He is the recipient of two Bronze Stars.